fch-yk/k8s_02_Django/README.md

 minikube addons enable ingress
 ```

-- Verify that the NGINX Ingress controller is running:
+- Verify that the NGINX Ingress controller is running and ready:

 ```bash
 kubectl get pods -n ingress-nginx